11th chords

 C11 as pictured above exclude the fifth (hence it could be named C11no5), notice the similarity with the C7-shape.
 D11 as pictured above exclude the fifth (hence it could be named D11no5).
 E11 has partly the same shape as D11.

-Example of chord progression:
+Examples of chord progressions:

 F – A11 – Dm – Bb

-11th chord in open position
+More 11th chords in open position

 Here are additional shapes in open position for this chord category: